nim-lang/nimble/readme.markdown

 If you don't specify a parameter and there is a ``package.nimble`` file in your current working directory then Nimble will install the package residing in the current working directory.
-This can be useful for developers who are testing locally their ``.nimble`` files before submitting them to the official package list.
+This can be useful for developers who are locally testing their ``.nimble`` files before submitting them to the official package list.
 See the [Creating Packages](#creating-packages) section for more info on this.

+Nim flags provided to `nimble install` will be forwarded to the compiler when building any binaries.

 #### Package URLs